PASSIONLab/ELBA/README.md

 cmake -DLOWER_KMER_FREQ=<new-lower-bound> -DUPPER_KMER_FREQ=<new-upper-bound> ..
 ```

-# Run diBELLA
+# Run ELBA

-You can run diBELLA in parallel by specifying the number of processes to the mpirun or mpiexec command.
+You can run ELBA in parallel by specifying the number of processes to the mpirun or mpiexec command.
 The number of processes must be perfect square value.

 ## Input data samples
 A few input data sets can be downloaded [here](https://portal.nersc.gov/project/m1982/dibella.2d/inputs/).
 If you have your own FASTQs, you can convert them into FASTAs using [seqtk](https://github.com/lh3/seqtk):